 Types Of Iguana

 Iguana are interesting creatures.
-They are incredibly large herbivorous lizards that exist in Central and South America, as well as Mexico, and have adapted to the ever-changing environments of all these places.
+Inhabiting diverse habitats, they are incredibly large herbivorous lizards that exist in Central and South America, as well as Mexico, with species like the spiny-tailed iguana, and have spectacularly adapted to the ever-changing environments of all these places.

-From the dense jungles of Costa Rica to the deserts of Central Mexico to even the small islands of the Caribbean, Iguanas have done incredibly well for themselves.
+From the dense jungles of Costa Rica, home to the fiji banded iguana, to the deserts of Central Mexico, to even the small islands of the Caribbean, which shelter the Cuban rock iguana, iguanas have thrived and adapted to diverse environments.

 Types Of Iguana